uport-project/uport-identity/docs/identityManager.md

 Lets an owner initiate the process of migrating a proxy contract away from the IdentityManager to a new one.
 There is a time limit of `adminTimeLock` after which the migration can be finalized using `finalizeMigration`.
 Any owner can call `cancelMigration` at any time to cancel the migration.

+WARNING: Since all owners are stored in a mapping the `finalizeMigration` method can only remove the owner that is calling the function.
+This means that any other owners will still be present if the same proxy is migrated back to this IdentityManager again.
+To be sure this doesn't happen `removeOwner` can be called on all other owners before the call to `finalizeMigration`.

 ### `isOwner`

 Returns true if `owner` is an owner of `identity` and is older than `userTimeLock`.